mattcone/bus-o-matic/README.md

 ## Contributing

-This is my first Ruby gem, so I appreciate you reporting issues or creating pull requests.
+This is my first Ruby gem, so I'd appreciate you reporting issues or creating pull requests.

 1. Fork it